nicholasklick/whisk/README.markdown

-  - You can separate per-deployment application configuration information (e.g., passwords, database configs, hoptoad/AWS/email config data, etc.) in separate repositories from the application, and whiskey\_disk will merge the correct data onto the deployed application at deployment time.
+  - You can separate per-deployment application configuration information (e.g., passwords, database configs, hoptoad/AWS/email config data, etc.) in separate repositories from the application, and whisk\_deploy will merge the correct data onto the deployed application at deployment time.
 You can even share sets of configuration files among deployment targets that behave alike.